likebobby/google-event-management/README.md

 - Open the Event Registration spreadsheet
 - Go to Configuration sheet
 - Set Max Attendees, cell B1, to the max number of attendees that you're event can hold
-- Change Unregistration Form URL, cell B2, to what yours is
-- Change templates under sheet Templates (OPTIONAL)
+- Change templates under sheet Templates - at the minimum change them to point to your Google Site or remove the links if you didn't set one up.e

 - Open the Event Unregistration spreadsheet
 - Go to Configuration sheet
 - Set the Registration Spreadsheet Id, cell B1, to the id of your Event Registration spreadsheet.

+- Open the Check Queue Position spreadsheet
+- Set the Registration Spreadsheet Id in code.

 ### Common for all 3 spreadsheets
 - In the spreadsheet menu: choose Form -> Edit Form (OPTIONAL)